atlassian/github-for-jira/SUPPORT.md

 ## My deployments are showing up as unmapped

-The app does a mapping between both GitHub and Jira deployments environments names.
+The app does a mapping from GitHub environments to Jira deployment environments.
 GitHub does not have a concept of "environment type" and users can name their environments whatever they like.

-Jira, on the other hand, expects the types of environment, in addition to the environment name.
-Those can only be development, testing, staging and production.
+Jira, on the other hand, expects the environment type to be one of:

+ * `development`,
+ * `testing`,
+ * `staging`, or
+ * `production`.

  We map GitHub's environments names to one of the Jira environment types.
 If there's no match, Jira will consider it unmapped.
 The mapping logic can be found [here](https://github.com/atlassian/github-for-jira/blob/main/src/transforms/deployment.ts#L34), but it simply considers [a set of common values](https://github.com/atlassian/github-for-jira/blob/main/src/transforms/deployment.ts#L49) and their variations, e.g. "prod-east" and "prod-west" are considered variants of "prod".